 Props 101: Basics of Inboard Boat Propellers

 Fear not, we've developed this Basics of Propellers guide to help answer all those questions to make sure you'll find the perfect prop for your specific application.

-WakeMAKERS is the largest prop dealer for watersports boats in the world, and we've used our decades of experience to distill all the options down to a specific recommendation based on the individual year/make/model of boat and how you typically use it.The Basics
+WakeMAKERS is the largest prop dealer for watersports boats in the world, and we've used our decades of experience to distill all the options down to a specific recommendation based on the individual year/make/model of boat and how you typically use it.

-Diameter: This specification is pretty straight-forward; measure from the middle of the prop's hub out to the end of one blade and double that distance.
+This specification is pretty straight-forward; measure from the middle of the prop's hub out to the end of one blade and double that distance.
 In general, more diameter means more surface area, which means better transmission of power from the engine to the water.
 More diameter also means more rotational inertia, which means the prop will not rotate as fast.
 In general, for slower sports, like surfing and wakeboarding, the larger diameter the better.
 For higher speed activities like slalom skiing and barefooting, a moderately sized prop will provide better performance.
-Typically diameter is limited by either clearance between the hull or the trailer, which is important to check.
+Typically the diameter is limited by either clearance between the hull or the trailer, which is important to check.

-Bore: Just like shoe size, the bore of the propeller is specific to the prop shaft that is on your boat.
+Just like shoe size, the bore of the propeller is specific to the prop shaft that is on your boat.
 In inboard boats, you'll see 1", 1-1/8" and 1-1/4" tapered bore sizes, as well as spline bore props for use on 2003 and newer Mastercraft boats.
 Shaft is not interchangeable, you must use the correct size prop for your boat's shaft or the prop simply won't fit.

 Like bore, rotation is specific to the power train of the boat; if your boat needs a left hand rotation propeller, you must use a left hand rotation propeller.

 The second reason, which we will expand on, would be to increase the boat's performance.
 This can be the low end pulling power required for a weighted wakesurf boat or the maximum top end speed needed to pull a barefooter behind a waterski boat.
-Either way this guide will help develop a better understanding of how to find the best wakeboard or ski boat propeller for your application.
+Either way, this guide will help develop a better understanding of how to find the best wakeboard or ski boat propeller for your application.

-- Replace Damaged Prop: If your primary prop was damaged due to an impact, replacing it with either the same prop, one that offers similar performance, or one that offers upgraded performance may make sense.
+If your primary prop was damaged due to an impact, replacing it with either the same prop, one that offers similar performance, or one that offers upgraded performance may make sense.

 Upgrading a Ski PropWaterskiers and barefooters that have a need for speed also find that the middle of the road, stock, propeller will not produce critical top end maximums.
 As a result the driver must push the engine to the rev limiter at wide open throttle on every run.
 Holding the RPM's at their max also burns a significant amount of fuel.
 Their answer is the opposite of wakeboarders.
 By decreasing the propeller's overall diameter and increasing the pitch the blade becomes more slippery as it travels through the water.
 Less drag equals more speed.

-Boat and Trailer Clearance - In a perfect world every v-drive wakeboard boat would at least accommodate a 14.5” diameter propeller.
-Unfortunately most boats just a few years old do not.
+In a perfect world every v-drive wakeboard boat would at least accommodate a 14.5” diameter propeller.
+Unfortunately, most boats that are just a few years old do not.
 It is critical that you measure the clearance between the bottom of your boat and the blade at the point when it is closest.
 We strongly suggest that you leave at the very least ¾” of clearance to avoid getting gel-burn.
 It is wise to also inspect the trailer for any cross members or prop guards that could interfere with a larger diameter prop.